zackbatist/open-archaeo/README.md

 + paleolimbot / paleoxrf / [GitHub](https://github.com/paleolimbot/paleoxrf) - The goal of paleoxrf is to simplify reading data from Acadia's paleoenvironmental X-Ray Fluorescence laboratory
 + paleolimbot / xrf / [GitHub](https://github.com/paleolimbot/xrf) - The goal of xrf is to provide tools to read, plot, and interpret X-Ray fluorescence spectra
++ NSLS-II / PyXRF / [GitHub](https://github.com/NSLS-II/PyXRF) - PyXRF is a python-based sophisticated fluorescence analysis package for fitting and visualizing X-ray fluorescence data
++ tschoonj / xraylib / [GitHub](https://github.com/tschoonj/xraylib - xraylib is a library containing over 40 functions to be used to retrieve data from some of the most respected databases of physical data in the field of X-ray
++ scikit-beam / scikit-beam / [GitHub](https://github.com/scikit-beam/scikit-beam) - Data analysis tools for X-Ray, Neutron and Electron sciences

 ### Neutron Activation Analysis

-- mpeeples2008 / NAA analytical dashboard / [GitHub](https://github.com/mpeeples2008/NAA_analytical_dashboard) - Analytical Dashboard for conducting various analysis to group and assess groupings for Neutron Activation Analytical chemical compositional data
+- mpeeples2008 / NAA analytical dashboard / [GitHub](https://github.com/mpeeples2008/NAA_analytical_dashboard) / [Website](http://nsls-ii.github.io/PyXRF/)- Analytical Dashboard for conducting various analysis to group and assess groupings for Neutron Activation Analytical chemical compositional data

 ### Radiocarbon